openstack-archive/fuel-plugin-openbook/doc/source/guide.rst

 #.
 Click on the Settings tab of the Fuel web UI.

-   Select the "Openbook Plugin" tab, enable the plugin by clicking on the "Openbook Plugin" checkbox and fill-in the required fields:
+   Select the "Openbook Plugin" tab, enable the plugin by clicking on the "Openbook Plugin" checkbox and fill-in the required fields (default for 'database password' is Tall!g3nt):

    .. image:: _static/plugin-openbook-config_s.png
       :alt: A screenshot of the Openbook Plugin settings UI for 7.0